nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 With this design, tiers are not only used as a "placeholder" (or phantom type) to validate the placement, but they contribute to provide a set of capabilities that the function can use to execute.

-Finally, thanks to the concept of _capabilities_ we can define **polimorphic functions** over the capabilities of the host;
+Finally, thanks to the concept of _capabilities_ we can define **polymorphic functions** over the capabilities of the host;
 this means that the actual implementation of the function can be different depending on the capabilities of the host where it is executed, preserving the same type signature.